 - Green snap beans, pole beans, and broad beans are also fibre rich foods: these are packaged frozen as Italian beans, in Europe they are known as haricot or french beans.

-- Plums, pears, and apples: These are all high fibre foods.
-The skin is edible, and are all high in pectin.
+- Plums, pears, and apples: These foods are all high in fibre.
+The edible skin is high in pectin.

 - Raisins and prunes: not as high on the list of high fibre foods as other dried fruits, however valuable.